 Solea® All-Tissue Laser

 Lisa Siddall, DDS is proud to announce the addition of the Solea® all-tissue laser to our holistic dentistry practice.
 This top-selling, state-of-the-art laser provides a safe, effective, and anesthesia-free experience to all patients.
 In addition to laser fillings, Solea can be used on a range of soft-tissue surgeries for safer results and more rapid healing times.
 With this specialized dental laser treatment, you can expect a noise-free, needle-free, drill-free, blood-free, and suture-free procedure!

-For patients who need surgery for severe gum disease that cannot be cured with antibiotics or other treatment methods, Dr. Siddall or Dr. Burke will perform a gingivectomy using laser dentistry.
+For patients who need surgery for severe gum disease that cannot be cured with antibiotics or other treatment methods, Dr. Siddall or Dr. Dunn will perform a gingivectomy using laser dentistry.